WIFT-AT Telefilm Talent to Watch Program

 - be Canadian citizens, within the definition of the Citizenship Act, or permanent residents within the definition of the Immigration and Refugee Protection Act;

-- be emerging talent, i.e., they must have previously produced, directed, and/or written at least a short film (30 minutes or less), web productions, television, commercials, music videos, or equivalent experience in the screen-based industry.
+- be emerging talent, i.e., they must have previously produced, directed, and/or written at least a short film (30 minutes or less), web production, television, commercials, music videos, or equivalent experience in the screen-based industry.

 To be eligible, a project must: